-In 1428, the ruler Itzcóatl began a program of aggressive expansion that would catapult the Aztec to continent-spanning influence.
-Itzcóatl formed alliances with the neighboring city-states Texcoco and Tlacopan, officially forming the Aztec Empire.
-Together, their military might steamrolled nearby territories, and through a savvy hegemonic approach to colonization, the Aztec empire left local rulers in charge of their provinces, as long as they paid semi-annual tributes and supplied warriors to the growning Aztec army.
-For the next 100 years, the empire expanded throughout what is now southern Mexico, from coast to coast and as far south as the northern border of Guatamala.
+In 1428, the ruler Itzcóatl began a program of aggressive expansion that catapulted the Aztec to continent-spanning influence.
+Itzcóatl formed alliances with the neighboring city-states Texcoco and Tlacopan, forming the Aztec Empire.
+Together, their military might steamrolled nearby territories, and through a savvy hegemonic approach to colonization, the Aztec empire left local rulers in charge of their provinces, as long as they paid semi-annual tributes and supplied warriors to the growing Aztec army.
+For the next 100 years, the empire expanded throughout what is now southern Mexico, from coast to coast and as far south as the northern border of Guatemala.

 Culturally, the Aztec Empire was similar to the Roman Empire, acting as a power structure but allowing its provinces to maintain their local cultures, languages, arts and religion—so long as they pay their tributes and add the imperial deity, Huītzilōpōchtli, the sun god of war and human-sacrifice, to their pantheon.

 Reed Enger, "The Aztecs, Blood and conquest," in Obelisk Art History, Published July 11, 2019; last modified November 08, 2022, http://www.arthistoryproject.com/timeline/middle-ages/the-aztecs/.